HackerYou/HYFallBootcamp2014/3-JavaScript/week6/day3/4-api_exercise.md

 ##Make our request more versatile

 We also need a way to change the search query in our request.
 Let's update our `getPieces` method to accept a single parameter, a search query.
-Add the parameter `query` to the function definition, and change the hard-coded `'monkey'` to use the new `query` argument.
+Add the parameter `query` to the function definition, and change the request to use `query` instead of `monkey`.

 ```
 artApp.getPieces = function(query){